DisgruntledTech/RTSP-NVR/README.md

-If you're starting from scratch and want to write your own software to record video from a network camera using RTSP, here’s how to approach it methodically:
+The sole purpose of this application is to record the camera feed of a network camera that supports RTSP.

 ---